Anthurium clarinervium (Velvet Cardboard Anthurium) Care Indoors, Propagation & Problems

 Anthurium clarinervium is native to Mexico in South America where it is found growing as an epiphyte, climbing on tree-trunks to get to the canopy for sunlight.

-Anthurium clarinervium can grow to a height of 2 feet and the leaves can be 1 foot wide if it is grown in the right growing conditions.
+Anthurium clarinervium can grow to a height of 2 feet and the leaves can be 1 foot wide when grown in the right growing conditions.

 Where to Buy

-If you are looking to add Anthurium clarinervium to your collection, vibrant plants are available online on Etsy (Link to Etsy).
+If you are looking to add Anthurium clarinervium to your collection, you may obtain these plants from Etsy (Link to Etsy).

 Anthurium clarinervium Care Indoors

-Anthurium clarinervium (Velvet Cardboard Anthurium) thrives in bright indirect light, average warmth of 18-270C, humidity of 50-60% and moist, fertile, aroids potting mix coupled with fortnightly feeding during the growing period.
+To care for Anthurium clarinervium indoors, give it bright indirect light, warmth of 18-270C, humidity of 50-60% and moist, fertile, aroids potting mix coupled with fortnightly feeding during the growing period.

 Velvet Cardboard Anthurium requires removal of yellow and dead leaves to keep it neat as well as minimize pest and disease infestations.
 Repotting is only needed when it is pot-bound.
 Keep reading for more on the best growing conditions for this plant.